CompNet/Alert/README.md

 * Copyright 2018-20 Noé Cécillon & Vincent Labatut

 Alert is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
-For source availability and license information see `licence.txt`
+For source availability and license information see `LICENCE`

 * Lab site: http://lia.univ-avignon.fr/
 * GitHub repo: https://github.com/CompNet/Alert